 What is disc desiccation?

-Disc desiccation is the drying out of intervertebral discs due to moisture loss, which compromises their ability to cushion the spine effectively.
-This condition can lead to increased pain and discomfort in the back.
+Disc desiccation is the drying out of intervertebral discs due to moisture loss, reducing their cushioning ability and leading to pain and stiffness.

 What are the common symptoms of disc desiccation?

-The common symptoms of disc desiccation include lower back pain, stiffness, headaches, neck pain, and radiating discomfort.
-Severe cases may lead to weakness, tingling sensations, and pain radiating down the legs if nerve involvement occurs.
+Symptoms include lower back pain, stiffness, headaches, neck pain, and radiating discomfort.
+Severe cases may cause weakness, tingling, or radiating pain if nerves are involved.

 How is disc desiccation diagnosed?